Special Educational Needs

-Provision is reviewed regularly and amended as needed in order to provide the best support possible in accordance with the SEN Code of Practice 2015.
+Provision is reviewed regularly and amended as needed in order to provide the best support possible in accordance with the SEND Code of Practice 2015.

 How is the effectiveness of provision for children with Special Educational Needs and/or Disabilities evaluated?

 The Senior Leadership Team regularly carry out observations of teaching, look at books and carry out termly pupil progress meetings to discuss children’s needs.